-Procedure for Rotating a Layer in Photoshop CS5
+How to Rotate a Layer in Photoshop CS5

-Start by launching Adobe Photoshop CS5, click File at the top of the window, then click Open and select the multi-layer Photoshop document containing the layer that you want to rotate.
+Step 1: Start by launching Adobe Photoshop CS5, click File at the top of the window, then click Open and select the multi-layer Photoshop document containing the layer that you want to rotate.

 For the purposes of this tutorial, I am just using an image that contains two text layers.
 This decision serves two purposes – it is easy to visualize if you are just looking at the image, and it is easy to tell which layer is selected in the Layers panel at the right side of the window.

 If this panel is not displayed at the right side of your Photoshop window, you can press F7 at the top of your keyboard to toggle it on or off.

 If you had previously been working on this image and something is selected in the layer that you want to rotate, press Ctrl + D to deselect it.
-Otherwise proceed with the tutorial.
+Otherwise, proceed with the tutorial.

-Click the Edit menu at the top of the window, then hover over the Transform option.
+Step 3: Click the Edit menu at the top of the window, then hover over the Transform option.

 If you click the Rotate option, you can freely rotate the layer by dragging your mouse, or you can click the Rotate 180, Rotate 90 CW or Rotate 90 CCW to rotate the layer by the amount and direction indicated.
 In my final image, you can see that I have elected to rotate my layer using the Rotate 90 CCW option.